hatch-lab/ne-rupture/README.md

 - `--features-pipeline` The CellProfiler pipeline to use for extracting features (defaults to ./preprocessors/cellprofiler/extract.cppipe)
 - `--min-track-length`  Any tracks with fewer than these frames will be filtered out; the minimum track length must always be at least 4, in order to generate derivatives (defaults to 5)
 - `--edge-filter`  Filters cells that are near the edge of the frame, in pixels (defaults to 50)
+- `--accept-tracks`  Whether to just accept the tracks; skip generating a preview (defaults to False)

 ### `annotate`